hollyymc/collective-intelligence/Assignment_2/comparisons/baseline-lifecycle/lifecycle-comparison.md

 # Comparative Analysis of Baseline vs. Life-Cycle Predator–Prey Simulations

+## RQ How does adding a lifecycle to a predator-prey model affect population dynamics compared to the baseline predator-prey model?
 ## Hypotheses

 - **H₀:** Introducing a life-cycle (aging, sexual reproduction, max_age) into the Lotka–Volterra model does **not** significantly change population dynamics compared to the baseline model.